 People may be given pain relievers (analgesics) to lessen pain.

 For some injuries, a tube must be inserted into the chest (thoracostomy, or chest tube insertion Chest Tube Insertion Chest tube insertion (also called tube thoracostomy) is a procedure in which a tube is inserted into the space between the lung and chest wall (called the pleural space).
 The procedure is done... read more ) to drain blood (in hemothorax Hemothorax Hemothorax is an accumulation of blood between the lung and the chest wall.
-People may feel light-headed and short of breath and have chest pain, and the skin may be cool, sweaty, or bluish... read more ) or air (in pneumothorax Pneumothorax A pneumothorax is the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall), resulting... read more ) from the chest.
+People may feel light-headed and short of breath and have chest pain, and the skin may be cool, sweaty, or bluish... read more ) or air (in pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more ) from the chest.
 This procedure helps collapsed lungs reinflate.
 Insertion can usually be done using only local anesthesia.